vladciobanu/evm-semantics/evm-prime.md

 PUSH Simplification
 -------------------

+TODO (low): Add "typed" `push`.
+Eg, could say `push("hello")`, and it would do the sequence of word pushes necessary for that.
+Not sure quite what this would get us, but perhaps good things long-term.

 -   `push` allows not specifying the width of the constant being pushed (it will be calculated for you).

 ```{.k .uiuck .rvk}